Asiana Treks and Tours

 The Mardi Himal Trekking trail is a biodiversity hotspot, perfect for nature lovers.
 Lush forests in the lower regions house various bird species, including rhododendrons and bamboo.
 Alpine meadows greet you higher up with vibrant wildflowers.
 Look out for elusive wildlife like Himalayan Thars and snow leopards, while diverse birdlife, including the Himalayan Monal, adds to the experience.
 This trek offers a captivating glimpse into the Himalayan ecosystems, promising an unforgettable journey through nature's diversity.

-Festival and Cultures In the Mardi Himal Trekking
+Festivals and Cultures In the Mardi Himal Trekking

 You'll immerse yourself in vibrant festivals and cultural traditions along the Annapurna Base Camp Trekking route.
 The region, predominantly inhabited by ethnic groups like the Gurungs and Magars, celebrates various festivals.